Suggest a Songfact / Artistfact

 Album: Mardi GrasReleased: 1971Charted:

 This was the first CCR album that John Fogerty did not dominate.
 Other members of the band had accused him of being a control freak, so Fogerty let them do more of the songwriting and have a more prominent role on this album.
 It was the beginning of the end for CCR, as the album was a flop and this song the last of their hits.

-The first single for CCR as a trio.
-Tom Fogerty left in 1971.
+This was the first single CCR released as a trio - Tom Fogerty left before the album was recorded.

 The band started a four-continent tour as this was released.

-Since they did not have other new songs to go along with this, the single came out a year before the album was released.
+Since they did not have other new songs to go along with this track, it was released as a single a year before the Mardi Gras album was issued.

-The follow up single, "Molina"/"Sailor's Lament," was never released in North America.
-It was released in Germany and became a major hit there in late 1971. (thanks, Brad Wind - Miami, FL, for above 4)
+The follow-up single, "Molina"/"Sailor's Lament," was never released in North America.
+It was released in Germany and became a major hit there in late 1971.